 Private Sector Accommodation

 Choosing student accommodation at Aberystwyth University can be a big decision.
-If you don’t want to live in University Accommodation as a returning student you will need to look at private sector student housing.
+If you don’t want to live in University Accommodation as a current, returning student or even as a new student you will need to look at private sector housing.
+Although, please be aware Aberystwyth University guarantee* accommodation in University owned or managed accommodation for 1st year students.

 Please don’t worry as you are not alone and we can help with your search as much as you need.
 If you are in doubt about anything to do with renting private accommodation, check with the Accommodation Office, Aberystwyth University Students Union or the Aberystwyth Citizens Advice Bureau.